Flow-of-Options: Diversified and Improved LLM Reasoning by Thinking Through Options: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have impacted automation on a wide spectrum of tasks, motivating a growing body of work in agentic system design, e.g., web-browsing \citep{yu2024exact}, idea generation \citep{li2024chain}, and data science \citep{guo2024ds,grosnit2024large}.
-Other approaches have focused on improving the inherent reasoning capabilities of the LLMs, through Tree-of-Thoughts (ToT) \citep{yao2024tree} or Chain-of-Thoughts (CoT) \citep{wei2022chain}.
-This paper seeks to bridge the two areas -- exploring how ``thought-based'' approaches can be extended to improve agentic systems.
-Hence, we propose \textbf{\textit{Flow-of-Options} (FoO)}\footnote{Similar to flow-of-thought, i.e. stream of consciousness \citep{chafe2017language}}.
+Large Language Models (LLMs) have impacted automation on a wide spectrum of tasks, motivating a growing body of work in agentic system design, e.g., web-browsing \cite{yu2024exact}, idea generation \cite{li2024chain}, and data science \cite{guo2024ds,grosnit2024large}.
+Other approaches have focused on improving the inherent reasoning capabilities of the LLMs, through Tree-of-Thoughts (ToT) \cite{yao2024tree} or Chain-of-Thoughts (CoT) \cite{wei2022chain}.
+This paper seeks to bridge the two areas, exploring how ``thought-based'' approaches can be extended to improve agentic systems.
+Hence, we propose \textbf{\textit{Flow-of-Options} (FoO)}\footnote{Similar to flow-of-thought, i.e. stream of consciousness \cite{chafe2017language}}.
 Given a task, FoO enables LLMs to ``\textit{think through}'' the options available for executing each step in the task, prior to the actual execution.
 Broadly, FoO is a network data structure that explicitly enumerates options for each step in the task, as nodes in the network.
 Thus, FoO forces the LLM to be aware of, and to explore, a broader spectrum of possibilities for completing the task.
-We demonstrate the practical value of FoO by incorporating it within an agentic framework for automating Machine Learning (ML) tasks (Figure \ref{fig:summary}).
+We show the practical value of FoO by incorporating it in an agentic framework for automating Machine Learning (ML) tasks (Figure \ref{fig:summary}).

-Recent studies have shown that existing agentic systems, such as AutoGPT \citep{Significant_Gravitas_AutoGPT}, LangChain \citep{Chase_LangChain_2022}, and ResearchAgent \citep{baek2024researchagent}, often struggle with ML tasks \citep{huang2023benchmarking}.
-Alternatives that involve fine-tuning LLMs \citep{carta2023grounding,christianos2023pangu}, although promising, involve significant computational effort and would not generalize to broader tasks the same way that a reasoning strategy like CoT or ToT can.
+Recent studies show that existing agentic frameworks, such as AutoGPT \cite{Significant_Gravitas_AutoGPT} and LangChain \cite{Chase_LangChain_2022}, often struggle with ML tasks when compared to the base LLMs \cite{huang2023benchmarking}.
+Alternatives involving fine-tuning LLMs \cite{carta2023grounding,christianos2023pangu}, although promising, incur significant computational effort making it challenging to adapt to broader tasks the same way that a reasoning strategy like CoT or ToT can.